JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/create.md

 a1 = YAXArray(rand(10, 20, 5))
 ````

+The dimensions have only generic names, e.g. `Dim_1` and only integer values.
 We can also specify the dimensions with custom names enabling easier access:

 ````@example create